mhinz/vim-rfc/README.md

 There are no options, but you can change the default colors used in the window opened by `:RFC`.
 See `:h rfc-colors`.

-## Internals
+## Implementation

-If you use this plugin for the first time it downloads an index file from the internet.
-To parse that XML file a SAX parser, nokogiri, is used which is a event-driven XML parser written in C.
+This first time this plugin is used, it downloads an index file containing all existing RFC documents (~12M).
+That XML file is parsed and all RFC and STD entries get cached in `~/.vim-rfc.txt`.

-The parse tree is saved in a Ruby hash and written to a cachefile in YAML format.
-The file is located in `~/.vim-rfc.yml`.

-If you issue a query, the cachefile will be used for the lookup.
-The resulting hash will be provided back to the Vim environment.

-At the end the index file will be removed, since it's not needed anymore.

-If you use the plugin for the second time, the cachefile will be used right away and downloading the 8 MiB index will be omitted.
+The second time this plugin is used, the cachefile will be used right away and downloading the ~8 MiB index file will be omitted.

+If you select an entry, it gets downloaded and immediately put into a new buffer.
+There is no temporary file used on the drive.

 ## Author and Feedback